yuexue/django_url_decr/README.md

                  decr=login_required))

+The usage of _url\_decr_ is the same as _django.conf.urls.url_, despite you may pass a _decr_ parameter as the decorator.

 Note that you can only decorate the same sub url patterns only once.